Home Compare DIS vs FNTN.DE

 The Walt Disney Company vs freenet: Which Stock Looks Stronger in 2026?

-freenet holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with freenet carrying a narrow edge on stability.
 The Walt Disney Company still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DIS: S&P 500, FNTN.DE: HDAX).
+Peer scores are normalised within each company's primary universe (DIS: Russell 1000, FNTN.DE: HDAX).

 Trajectory Similarity